Jeff Buser - Legacy of Alexander

 but, um, no. Anyway, I'm getting a bit off topic from the 2 CD explanation.

-The point is, Disc 1 can have that subtle retro touch and a lighter musical
+The point is, Disc 1 has that subtle retro touch and a lighter lyrical

 flavor, while Disc 2 can be one big, dark slab of grim, unrelenting metal.